Obarun/66/doc/66-poweroff.md

 66 poweroff 10
 ```

-Sends an "system will be shutted down in 10 minutes" to connected account and shuts down the system after 10 minutes
+Sends a "system will be shut down in 10 minutes" message to connected accounts and shuts down the system after 10 minutes

 ```
-66 poweroff -m "system will be shutted down in 10 minutes" 10
+66 poweroff -m "system will be shut down in 10 minutes" 10
 ```